 U.S. 319 335 (1974)

 The Attorney General is a publicly funded arm of the State.
-It was conflicted from the outset of this case because it could not possibly defend any of the defendants.
-The actions of the Attorney General here confused, misled and confounded the court.
+It was conflicted from the outset of this case because it could not possibly defend any of the State Defendants and investigate them simultaneously without setting up a China Wall, getting Conflict Waivers (if they could be obtained) and calling in a special prosecutor to investigate their State Defendant Clients.
+The actions of the Attorney General here confused, misled and confounded the court creating a Fraud on the Court and more.

-The representation made by Attorney General under conflict of interest has prejudiced the Plaintiff and resulted in miscarriage of justice, hence warrants a new trial.
+The representation made by Attorney General under Conflict of Interest has prejudiced the Plaintiff and resulted in miscarriage of justice, hence warranting a new trial.

 Conclusion

 For the reasons set forth in detail herein, Plaintiff respectfully requests that this Court in the interest of justice strike all the pleadings and filings of defendants and grant a new trial.
 Plaintiff is ready willing, and able to go to trial immediately and no delay, harm, or prejudice will occur to the other parties as a result of plaintiff's motion.
+However, several other Defendants have also been Illegally representing themselves and worked with the Attorney General to prepare their ILLEGAL DEFENSES tendered in Conflict and more.
+Plaintiff filed with this Court several other Conflict of Interest pleadings and in light of the Admitted Attorney General Conflict, all these prior motions should be re-evaluated for ILLEGAL REPRESENTATION and new counsel forced upon all that have violated the Conflict of Interest rules and Laws.
 In as much as the Attorney General should even be denied the opportunity to answer, and as justice demands, the court should sua sponte, grant the herein sought relief.

 I declare under penalty of perjury that the foregoing is true and correct.

-Wherefore, plaintiff respectfully requests that after notice and hearing, strike all the pleadings and filings of defendant, the judgment rendered in this case be set aside and the plaintiff be granted a new trial.
+Wherefore, plaintiff respectfully requests that after notice and hearing, strike all the pleadings and filings of defendants, the judgment rendered in this case be set aside and the plaintiff be granted a new trial.

 Respectfully submitted,

-Dated: New York, New York
+Dated:

 _______________________, Eliot I. Bernstein

-2753 NW 34th St.
+Boca Raton, FL 2753 NW 34th St.

-Beca Raton, FL 3343
+Boca Raton, FL 3343

 (561) 245-8588

+Exhibit 1

+Transcripts

+Iviewit calls Andrew Cuomo, Emily Cole, Stephen M. Cohen, James Rogers, et al. re Criminal Complaints Against Andrew Cuomo, Steven Cohen and Members of This Court.

+Audio File Length: 42.48 minutes

+Posted/Shared/Uploaded May 22, 2011

+SIX CALLS

+CALL DATES

+February 8, 2011

+March 24, 2011

+April 13, 2011

+April 14, 2011

+Transcribed July 20, 2012

+By: Roxanne Grinage, Legal Assistant

+HireLyrics Administrative Services

+FIRST CALL BETWEEN

+ELIOT BERNSTEIN, WILLIAM WAGNER (A REPORTER) AND EMILY COLE IN STEPHEN COHEN’S OFFICE

+February 8, 2011